microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 ##### Insert column/row and add row

-For a fixed table, you can insert a column/row, whereas for a dynamic table, you can insert a column and add a rows at the bottom of the table.
+For a fixed table, you can insert a column/row, whereas for a dynamic table, you can insert a column and add a row at the bottom of the table.

 The newly inserted column/row will be located on the right/directly below the column/row you clicked on, while the newly added row will be appended at the bottom of the table.